 Ethics training.
 All legislators and their employees must receive ethics training at least annually.
-This requirement is to be implemented by the four legislative leaders for their caucuses, and overseen by the Legislative Ethics Commission and Legislative Inspector General23 (discussed later).
-Violation is punishable by a fine of \$1,001 to \$5,000.24 (The legislative leadership has developed an on-line training and review program that can be completed in about an hour to help legislative personnel comply with this requirement.)
+This requirement is to be implemented by the four legislative leaders for their caucuses, and overseen by the Legislative Ethics Commission and Legislative Inspector General, discussed later.
+Violation is punishable by a fine of \$1,001 to \$5,000.
+(The legislative leadership has developed an on-line training and review program that can be completed in about an hour to help legislative personnel comply with this requirement.)

 Hours worked.
 All legislative-branch employees (but not legislators themselves) must be covered by personnel policies adopted by the leaders of the caucuses for which they work.
-These policies must require that employees report when they began and ended their work for the state each day, rounded to the nearest quarter-hour.25
+These policies must require that employees report the amount of time they worked for the state each day to the nearest quarter-hour.

 Similar requirements apply to legislators' own employees, who typically work in district offices.
-Each legislator must adopt policies for employees that require them to report their beginning and ending hours of work to the nearest quarter-hour.
-A legislator may fulfill this requirement by adopting the policies issued by the leader of that legislator's caucus.26
+Each legislator must adopt policies for employees requiring them to report their time worked each day to the nearest quarter-hour.
+A legislator may fulfill this requirement by adopting the policies from the leader of the legislator's caucus.

 Political activities.
 State employees may not be required to perform, or voluntarily perform, any "prohibited political activity" while being paid to work for the state (other than during paid vacation, personal, and other time off).
-The Act lists 15 categories of activities to which this prohibition applies.
-Violation is a Class A misdemeanor, punishable by up to 364 days in jail and/or a fine up to \$2,500.
-30
+34 The Act lists 15 types of political activity to which this prohibition applies.
+Violation is a Class A misdemeanor, 36 punishable by up to 364 days in jail and/or a fine up to \$2,500.
+37

-Public service announcements.
+Public service announcements; advertising items.
 Advertisements or announcements promoting state programs may not contain the name, image, or voice of a state legislator.
-Items such as billboards, stickers, and magnets that are made or distributed using public funds may not show the name or image of a state legislator-unless they further the legislator's "official State duties or governmental and public service functions" Violation is punishable by a fine of \$1,001 to \$5,000.32 political organizations may not intentionally solicit, receive, offer, or make political contributions on state property.
-The exceptions apply to (a) property owned by the state but leased to a private entity, and (b) residences of state officers or employees-except that fundraising events are prohibited at such residences.35 Violation is punishable by a fine of \$1,001 to \$5,000.36
+Items such as billboards, stickers, and magnets that are made or distributed using public funds may not show the name or image of a state legislator-unless they further the legislator's "official State duties or governmental and public service functions" Violation is punishable by a fine of \$1,001 to \$5,000.

 Promises for contributions.
-No legislator, legislative employee, or candidate for legislative office may promise anything of value related to state government, such as a state job or promotion, in return for a contribution to a political committee, party, or other entity that financially promotes a political candidate.33 Violation is a Class A misdemeanor.34
+No legislator, candidate for legislative office, or legislative employee may promise anything of value related to state government, such as a state job or promotion, in return for a contribution to a political committee, party, or other entity that financially promotes a political candidate.
+Violation is a Class A misdemeanor.
+State employees who are asked or directed to make such promises are required to report to their ethics officer or Inspector General.